 I am the Director of Commercial Services at King’s College.
 In this role, I am responsible for the overview and management of all the service support required by the College and its affiliated Trusts.
 This role also includes The Uniform Shop.

 I greatly enjoy being a part of The Friends' team as they work to support the development of the College.
-I have two children, a son and a daughter, who both attend King’s College.

 Email Paul Chapman